alleyinteractive/safe-redirect-manager/themes/cpr/migration/readme.md

 `terminus wp cpr-mu.live -- alleypack sync category --url=content.cpr.org`

 # Protip
-While the feeds should be intellegent enough to create stubs, you'll probaly want to run the migration in a specific order.
+While the feeds should be intelligent enough to create stubs, you'll probably want to run the migration in a specific order.

 Users
 * `wp alleypack sync user`